 - The competition: How the Capital One® Platinum Credit Card stacks up against similar cards

-- Battle of the Platinum: Capital One® Platinum Credit Card vs. Credit One Bank® Platinum Visa®
+- Battle of the Platinum: Capital One® Platinum Credit Card vs. Credit One Bank® Platinum Visa® with Cash Back Rewards

 - Bottom line: Is the Capital One® Platinum Credit Card right for you?